-Since 1982, 33 municipalities have adopted local non-discrimination ordinances inclusive of sexual orientation and gender identity.
-However, in 1975, Gov. Milton Shapp signed an Executive Order prohibiting employment discrimination on the basis of sexual orientation against those working for the Commonwealth government.
+Since 1982, at least 69 municipalities in Pennsylvania have adopted local non-discrimination ordinances inclusive of sexual orientation and gender identity.
+In 1975, Gov. Milton Shapp signed an Executive Order prohibiting employment discrimination on the basis of sexual orientation against those working for the Commonwealth government.
 This order has been renewed by every single Governor since, with Gov. Ed Rendell expanding it to include gender identity.
-The leading non-discrimination bills are HB 300 and SB 300.
+Please visit our webpage on transgender student non-discrimination protections here.

 Pennsylvania has had marriage equality since May 2014 through the Whitewood v.
 Wolf decision was handed down by a federal court.
 Judge John E. Jones ruled in the US District Court for the Middle District of Pennsylvania in favor of marriage equality, and struck down the ‘mini-DOMA’ that had been in place in 1996.
 Marriages were immediately conducted throughout the commonwealth.
 The General Assembly itself has not passed any laws extending relationship recognition to same-sex couples.
 Nearly a dozen civil union and marriage equality bills had been introduced between 2010-2013.

 Two parents, regardless of their sex, can become the legal guardians of a child in Pennsylvania.
 This is ensured by the US District Court ruling in 2014 in favor of marriage equality.
 Additionally, in 2002, the Supreme Court of Pennsylvania ruled that second-parent adoption is legal for same-sex couples.
 This was a two-step process, as there was no state policy between 2002-2014 that allowed same-sex parents to outright and jointly adopt a child.
 The legislature has not passed legislation granting or prohibiting two parents of the same sex to adopt.